 Top 10 Energy Saving Tips

-4. Turn down your thermostat
+4. Turn down your thermostat and update your settings

-5. Don’t leave your appliances on standby
+5. Don’t leave appliances on standby

 UK households spend an average of £35 leaving appliances on standby, so make sure to switch yours off at the plug.
 Research has also shown that leaving electrical items like laptops on charge after the battery is full costs around £3 a year.